guenthertom/stata-crashcourse/units/unit05_data_inspection/README.md

 # Unit 5 – Data inspection

-In our first unit, we introduce the Stata interface and demonstrate how to run your very first commands.
-You'll see how Stata combines the flexibility of spreadsheet tools with the power of reproducible syntax-based workflows.
+This unit introduces core tools for inspecting and understanding your data in Stata.
+You learn how to explore variable properties, tabulate and visualize distributions, and manage temporary storage with macros and scalars.

 ## 📄 Slides

-Read the [slides for this unit](slides05.pdf) before watching the video.
+Read the [slides for this unit](unit05_slides.pdf) before watching the video.

 <br><br>